The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Introduction

-The fact that we are finding large numbers of $z>10$ galaxies, including a significant number of relatively ultraviolet (UV) bright objects \citep[$M_{\mathrm{UV}} \leq -20$; e.g.][]{naidu2022, castellano2023, casey2023}, represents a challenge for models of early galaxy formation.
-At $z \lesssim 8$ the evolution of the UV luminosity function (LF) can be readily explained assuming no redshift evolution in the star-formation efficiency \cite[e.g.][]{mason2015, tacchella2018}.
-If this model is extrapolated to $z>8$, continued evolution of the UV LF is predicted, but this is in tension with the \emph{JWST} observations \citep[e.g.][]{harikane2023a}.
-In fact, current constraints suggest that the UV LF does not evolve at all between $z=9$ and $z=11$ \citep[at least at $M_{\mathrm{UV}} \lesssim -20$;][]{mcleod2023}.
-A number of explanations for the non-evolving UV LF have been proposed including (i) an evolving star-formation efficiency, for example via a reduction in the stellar feedback efficiency at ${z>10}$, including the potential for `feedback-free' star formation \citep{dekel2023, yung2023}; (ii) a bias at these redshifts towards young, highly star-forming galaxies up-scattered with respect to the median UV magnitude versus halo mass relation \citep{mason2023, shen2023}; (iii) inherent uncertainties related to the spectral energy distributions (SEDs) of low-metallicity stellar populations \citep[][]{inayoshi2022}; and (iv) a transition to almost completely dust-free star-formation at $z>10$ \citep{ferrara2023, ferrara2023b, ziparo2023}.
-In this paper we present an analysis of the UV continuum SEDs of galaxies in the redshift range $8<z_{\mathrm{phot}}<16$ and investigate evidence for the last of these scenarios: dust-free star formation at $z>10$.
+The fact that we are finding large numbers of $z>10$ galaxies, including a number of relatively ultraviolet (UV) bright objects \citep[$M_{\mathrm{UV}} \leq -20$; e.g.][]{naidu2022, castellano2023, casey2023}, represents a challenge for models of early galaxy formation.
+At $z \lesssim 8$ the evolution of the UV luminosity function (LF) can be readily explained assuming no redshift evolution in the star formation efficiency \cite[e.g.][]{bouwens2015, mason2015, mashian2016, tacchella2018, harikane2022}.
+If this model is extrapolated to $z>8$, a continued evolution of the UV LF is predicted, but this is in tension with the \emph{JWST} observations \citep[e.g.][]{finkelstein2023_arxiv, harikane2023a}.
+In fact, current constraints suggest that the UV LF does not evolve at all between $z=9$ and $z=11$ \citep[at least at $M_{\mathrm{UV}} \lesssim -20$;][]{mcleod2024}.

+A number of explanations for the non-evolving UV LF have been proposed including (i) an evolving star-formation efficiency, for example via a reduction in the stellar feedback efficiency at ${z>10}$, including the potential for `feedback-free' star formation \citep{dekel2023, yung2023}; (ii) a bias towards young, highly star-forming galaxies up-scattered with respect to the median UV magnitude versus halo mass relation \citep{mason2023, shen2023}; (iii) inherent uncertainties related to the spectral energy distributions (SEDs) of low-metallicity stellar populations \citep[][]{inayoshi2022}; and (iv) a transition to essentially dust-free star formation at $z>10$ \citep{ferrara2023, ferrara2023b, ziparo2023}.
+In this paper, we focus on the last of these scenarios, presenting an analysis of the UV continuum SEDs of galaxy candidates in the redshift range $8<z_{\mathrm{phot}}<16$ to investigate whether a transition to zero/negligible dust attenuation at $z>10$ is consistent with the current data.

 It is well established that the stellar UV continuum, which can be described by a power-law ($f_{\lambda} \propto \lambda^{\beta}$ for $\lambda_{\mathrm{rest}}\simeq0.12-0.3 \, \mu \mathrm{m}$), is an excellent probe of dust obscuration in star-forming galaxies \citep[e.g.][]{calzetti1994, meurer1999}.
 In general, the UV continuum slope, $\beta$, is sensitive to the light-weighted age, metallicity and dust attenuation of the population of massive stars in a galaxy (i.e. O- and B-type stars, with ages $\lesssim 100$ Myr).
 However, at the highest redshifts - and more broadly for all young star-forming galaxies - age and metallicity effects become subdominant, and $\beta$ is especially sensitive to dust \citep[e.g.][]{tacchella2022}.
 Indeed, this connection between $\beta$ and dust attenuation has been demonstrated directly in studies sensitive to infrared dust emission up to $z\simeq8$ \citep[see e.g.][]{bowler2023}.
 By providing deep infrared imaging out to $\lambda = 5 \, \mu \mathrm{m}$, \emph{JWST}/NIRCam now enables robust estimates of $\beta$ for galaxies at $z>10$ \citep[e.g.][]{cullen2023, topping2023}, probing dust in galaxies at the earliest cosmic epochs.